Western North Carolina First-Time & Low-Income Homebuyer Resource Guide

 Where to Find Affordable Mortgage Products

 - Talk to at least three local lenders and compare APR as well as total finance costs.
 Your best offers may include FHA, VA, or USDA Guaranteed loans.
 They should also be able to connect you with many of the down payment assistance sources listed below.

 - You won’t hear about USDA Direct from lenders because you get this one directly from the USDA.
 They offer no down payment and low interest rates for those buying outside the City of Asheville.
-Click here for more information or call 828-254-0916.
+Learn more about USDA Direct or call 828-254-0916.